Code-Institute-Submissions/Visit-East-Cork/README.md

 - **Area Infrmation Cards**
     - The cards were developed from Bootstrap 4's card documentation.
     - Box shadow effects were inspired by the following from [W3Schools](https://www.w3schools.com/cssref/css3_pr_box-shadow.asp).
-    - The toggle feature on the Area Informaion cards was inspired by the followng from [JQuery] (https://api.jquery.com/toggle/).
+    - The toggle feature on the Area Informaion cards was inspired by the followng from [JQuery](https://api.jquery.com/toggle/).
     - Box shadow effects were inspired by the following from [W3Schools](https://www.w3schools.com/cssref/css3_pr_box-shadow.asp).

 - **Google Maps API**
     - The Google Maps API documentation, available [here](https://developers.google.com/maps/documentation/javascript/overview) was used to develop the map feature of the Visit East Cork website.
 Additionally the following resources were used to style and add functionality to the map:
-    - - Embedding the search bar within the map was inspired by the followinf from [Stack Overflow](https://stackoverflow.com/questions/58870022/google-maps-how-do-you-embed-it-with-search-bar) along with
+        - Embedding the search bar within the map was inspired by the followinf from [Stack Overflow](https://stackoverflow.com/questions/58870022/google-maps-how-do-you-embed-it-with-search-bar) along with the following from [Google Developers](https://developers.google.com/maps/documentation/javascript/places-autocomplete).
-    - - Custom markers
-    - - Info Windows
-    - - Restet button
-    - - Setting boundaries
+        - Custom markers were deveoped using he followig video tutorials on Youtube:[Google Maps Tutorial](https://www.youtube.com/watch?v=Zxf1mnP5zcw) and [Google Maps Places Tutorial](https://www.youtube.com/watch?v=oVr6unKZbg4).
+The map icons were generated using the custom marker maker on [Mapsmaker.com](https://mapicons.mapsmarker.com/)
+        - Info Windows were designed from the video tutorials linked above as well as Google's documentation on [InfoWindows](https://developers.google.com/maps/documentation/javascript/infowindows) and the following from [Stackoverflow](https://stackoverflow.com/questions/43544741/google-map-close-info-window-when-another-marker-is-clicked)
+        - The map reset button took information from the following thread on [Stackoverflow](https://stackoverflow.com/questions/42151253/reinitialize-restart-google-map-api).
+        - The search boundaries on the map search were installed with assistance from the following thread on [Stackoverflow](https://stackoverflow.com/questions/46136800/how-to-set-bounds-for-google-places-autocomplete-using-drop-down) as well as the [Google Maps Documentation](https://developers.google.com/maps/documentation/javascript/examples/control-bounds-restriction).

+- **EmailJS API and Contact Form**
+    - The EmailJS documention, available [here]() provided all information for activating the API.
+Styling for the contact form was developed using content from the Code Institute Full Stack Web Developer course.

+- **Open Weather Map API**
+    - Information on how to set up and install the Open Weather Map API wsa taken from the [official documentaion](https://openweathermap.org/guide) and the following from [Stackoverflow](https://stackoverflow.com/questions/36174177/show-local-weather-using-openweathermap-api)

     - The hyperlink code for phone numbers was discovered at [Stackoverflow Overlays](https://stackoverflow.com/questions/53270766/how-do-i-hyperlink-a-phone-number).

 - **Carousels**